HubRise/website/content/blog/20240715-google-sheets-integration/en/__post.md

 ## Step 6: Verify the Configuration

+Let's quickly verify that our webhook has been correctly registered.

 1. Open your HubRise back office.
 2. Verify the creation of the webhook:
    - Open **Connections**.